ibm-cloud-docs/vpc/cr-delete-route.md

 {: #cr-delete-using-the-api}
 {: api}

-To delete a route by using the API, follow these steps:
+To delete a route with the API, follow these steps:

 1. Set up your [API environment](/docs/vpc?topic=vpc-set-up-environment#api-prerequisites-setup).
 2. Store the following values in variables to be used in the API command: